 still in the process of being understood, SOA activities and the tools to support these activities are

+fully understood only by a small number of practitioners.
 It's highly unlikely that a static method includes up-to-date content on the best practices around

 these activities or, indeed, the tooling that could make these activities more streamlined.
 To address